On a problem of Caro on $\mathbb{Z}_3$-Ramsey number of forests: Upper bounds

-\begin{proof} As $\alpha_{C_4}(\chi)=1$, there is no alternating $C_4$ in $K_{n+t}-C$.
-We apply Lemma \ref{lem:alternants-c4} to get that the coloring restricted to $K_{n+t}-C$ is a $CC$ coloring.
-Furthermore, as this subgraph is not monochromatic, there are at least two nonempty color classes.
-Let $x$ and $y$ be vertices in distinct color classes of $K_{n+t}-C$.

-Adding $t$ isolated vertices to $F$, we get a type $0$ forest on $n+t$ vertices.
-Let $(p_1,l_1,l_2,p_2)$ be a switching structure, and $u$ and $v$, given by Lemma \ref{lem:6vertices}.
-We embed $F$ in $K_{n+t}$ in the following way: we map the switching structure to the vertices of $C$, $u$ to $x$ and $v$ to $y$.
-In this way, we can switch the vertices in the switching structures as usual or switch $u$ and $v$ to get four copies of $F$ with sums $s+a+x$, $s+a+y$, $s+b+x$ and $s+b+y$ for some $s \in \mathbb{Z}_3$ and $a \neq b$, $x \neq y$.
-Again, by Lemma \ref{lem: abxycoversz3}, these four sums cover $\mathbb{Z}_3$, whence one of them must be equal to zero. \end{proof}
+We now turn to somewhat less rigid colorings that contain one but not two disjoint alternating four-cycles, and that are monochromatic in their complement.
+Perhaps surprisingly, the structure of such colorings is still very explicit, which once more allows us to find zero sum copies of the relevant forests in a straightforward way.

-\begin{lemma} Let $n \geq 7$ and $\chi$ be a coloring of $K_n$ such that $\alpha_{C_4}(\chi)=1$, i.e., there is an alternating $C_4$ but there is no pair of vertex disjoint alternating $C_4s$ in $\chi$.
+\begin{lemma}[near-rigid one-cycle colorings] Let $n \geq 7$ and $\chi$ be a coloring of $K_n$ such that $\alpha_{C_4}(\chi)=1$, i.e., there is an alternating $C_4$ but there is no pair of vertex disjoint alternating $C_4s$ in $\chi$.
 Furthermore, assume that for every alternating $4$-cycle $C$ in the coloring, the graph $K_n-C$ is monochromatic.
 Then, $\chi$ follows one of the patterns above:

 \begin{enumerate} \item There is a $n-1$ monochromatic clique $C$, and the remaining vertex is not monochromatic;

 \item There is a monochromatic $n-2$ clique $C$ of color $a$, and for each of the two vertices $u$, $v$ outside $C$, all the edges joining it to the vertices of $C$ get the same color, which can have the following subpatterns: